tomdoeslinux/PixaPencil/README.md

 ## About
 *A capable pixel art editor for Android.*

-Join the official Matrix server: https://matrix.to/#/#pixapencil:matrix.org
+Join the official Matrix server: https://matrix.to/#/#pixapencil:matrix.org ... or the official Discord server: https://discord.gg/Ytm7WBMNz9

 ## Android market
 **PixaPencil** will be available soon on the Google Play Store and F-Droid, as well as a .apk file.